 Things to consider before getting any costs defined for a new green home building lot are:

 - Insolation - yep, that's spelt correctly - what we mean is how much sun does the lot get, and at what times of the day throughout the year?
-A beautiful lot on a north facing hillside amongst non-deciduous trees, or an urban lot that's to the south side of high or mid-rise buildings, is going to spend most of it's life in the shade.
+A beautiful lot on a north facing hillside amongst non-deciduous trees, or an urban lot that's to the north side of high or mid-rise buildings, is going to spend most of it's life in the shade.
 In a warm climate this might be an advantage, but in a colder climate this basically deprives any future home from any possible passive solar heating - so should be considered suboptimal.

 - Distance from work, schools, shops and civilization.
 If serious about reducing your carbon footprint and living in a truly green home - the future requirements for getting everywhere your family needs to be can have an important impact.
 Unless you're looking to build an off-grid eco home, or are budgeting for extensive solar pv panels to charge up the Tesla, make sure you've accurately budgeted for a building lot that's within easy reach of transit or urban centres that have everything you need for everyday life.

 3. Fix a realistic green home building budget